nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :information_source:
  * The default value for protein, fats and carbs is 0.
 The default date is the day in which the food item is added.<br>
  * To view the list of supported date formats, see *Appendix A*.<br>
+ * Protein, fats and carbs value must be an integer smaller than 2^31.<br>
 </div>

 ![add command example](images/CommandImagesForUG/Add.png)